 After spending ten years looking for the perfect breed of dog to be a therapy dog, I decided on a McNab Shepherd.
-The McNab is a herding dog, which can actually make for a very good therapy dog because of their attentive and sweet nature.
+The McNab is a herding dog, which can actually make for a very good therapy dog because of their attentiveness and sweet nature.

 Like other herding dogs, McNabs have been bred for generations to work closely with humans, and they form powerful bonds with their owners.
 They are very loyal and loving dogs, who love to spend time with their owners and are great with children.